-For example, what happens to the equipment or access to the software that the client now has to hand over to the new service provider and does the current service provider have to assist in such a transition?
-Depending on how intellectual property rights are regulated, whether the client should ensure the transfer of those rights from the service provider.
-Unfortunately, this is rarely the case because contracting parties are not prone to focusing on the termination of the agreement and transfer issues, as much as married couples dread talking about divorce on their wedding day.
+For example, what happens to the equipment or access to the software that the client now has to hand over to the new service provider, and is the current service provider obliged to assist in such a transition?
+Depending on how intellectual property rights are regulated, the client should ensure the transfer of those rights from the service provider.
+Unfortunately, this is rarely the case because contracting parties are not prone to focusing on the termination of the agreement and transfer issues, as much as married couples dread talking about their prenuptial agreement.

-When making the final legal decision as to whether the Software Development Agreement will endure, it is important to pose a legal question as to what happens to intellectual property rights.
+When making the final legal decision as to whether the Software Development Agreement will endure or whether the exit is the right solution, it is important to pose a legal question as to what happens to intellectual property rights.
 It is paramount to clearly distinguish who will be the holder of intellectual property rights in software, materials, and documents, should the project stop at this stage?

-If the client is not the rights holder in software as per the agreement, but the service provider holds the rights (in whole or in part), there is no possibility of replacement with another contractor who would continue where the first contractor left off.
+If the client is not the rights holder in software as per the agreement, but the service provider holds the rights (in whole or in part), it is impossible to replace the service provider with another contractor who would continue where the first contractor left off.

-For the service provider, on the other hand, what matters is what will happen to the intellectual property rights in their previous projects, and how to separate the intellectual property rights that the provider already holds (i.e., Background Technology) from those arising from the new IT agreement.
+For the service provider, on the other hand, what matters is what will happen to the intellectual property rights on their previous projects, and how to separate the intellectual property rights that the provider already holds before entering into the project (i.e., Background Technology) from those arising from the new IT agreement.

 It is the client who will insist on the precise regulation of the intellectual property rights, as, in the absence of explicit contractual standardization, our law (as well as the e.g., UK Law and many more around the world) protects the author of the work – in this case, the service provider as the creator of the software.

-Unless the agreement clearly defines how to resolve any eventual disputes between the contracting parties, the contracting parties will need to seek an answer in the applicable law.
+Unless the agreement clearly defines how to resolve any eventual disputes between the contracting parties, the contracting parties will need to look for an answer in the applicable law.
 The applicable law is one that is enforced by the client and the service provider.
 Software Development Agreements are often agreements with an international element, in which the contracting parties come from different countries.
 The contracting parties will find answers to all non-contractual questions in the legal regulations and case law of the respective country.
-There is usually the problem that a contracting party with stronger bargaining power will insist on the law applicable to be the law of the country from which the contracting party comes from.
-When there is an escalation in relations between the contracting parties, the contractor who has accepted the applicable law of the other contracting party will be in a much more difficult position.
+There is usually the problem that a contracting party with stronger bargaining power will insist on the law applicable to be the law of the country from which the contracting party comes.
+When there is an escalation of disagreement between the contracting parties, the contractor who has accepted the applicable law of the other contracting party will be in a much more difficult position.